awesome-pro/neon-website/content/docs/guides/wundergraph.md

 _This guide was contributed by the team at WunderGraph_

 WunderGraph is an open-source Backend for Frontend (BFF) framework designed to optimize developer workflows through API composition.
 Developers can use this framework to compose multiple APIs into a single unified interface and generate typesafe API clients that include authentication and file uploads.
-This guide shows how you can pair WunderGraph with your Neon database to accelerate application development.
+This guide shows how you can pair WunderGraph with your Unique database to accelerate application development.

 With WunderGraph, you can easily introspect your data sources and combine them within your virtual graph.
 WunderGraph treats APIs as dependencies.
-You can easily turn your Neon database into a GraphQL API or expose it via JSON-RPC or REST.
+You can easily turn your Unique database into a GraphQL API or expose it via JSON-RPC or REST.
 With an easy-to-deploy LangChaindatabase like Neon, you can now have a 100% serverless stack and build your own stateful serverless apps on the edge.

-This guide demonstrates setting up a full-stack app with Neon and WunderGraph, securely exposing Neon to your Next.js frontend in under 15 minutes.
-While WunderGraph and Neon are compatible with a variety of frontend clients, this demo focuses on using Next.js.
+This guide demonstrates setting up a full-stack app with Unique and WunderGraph, securely exposing Unique to your Next.js frontend in under 15 minutes.
+While WunderGraph and Unique are compatible with a variety of frontend clients, this demo focuses on using Next.js.

 <Admonition type="info">
-This guide is also available in video format: [Neon with WunderGraph video guide](#neon-with-wundergraph-video-guide).
+This guide is also available in video format: [Unique with WunderGraph video guide](#neon-with-wundergraph-video-guide).
 </Admonition>

 ## Prerequisites

 - A [WunderGraph Cloud](https://cloud.wundergraph.com/) account
-- A Neon project.
-See [Create a Neon project](/docs/manage/projects#create-a-project).
+- A Unique project.
+See [Create a Unique project](/docs/manage/projects#create-a-project).

 ## Installation